Pikler Climbing Triangle Safety

 Climbing Frames are designed to be used for years, yet most retailers don’t ever consider the structural integrity of the rungs over the long term.
 This is a significant factor in how safe your child will be and until what age your child can continue to utilise their Pikler safely.
 Unfortunately, until Australia introduces mandatory standards around these products, there will continue to be inferior versions flooding the market.

-Weight bearing ability depends on many, many factors, including but not limited to the type and density of the timber used, the specific types of screws and even how these screws are used.
+Weight bearing ability depends on many, many factors, including but not limited to the type, grade and density of the timber used, the specific types of screws and even how these screws are used.
 Even the width of the frame can potentially pose a significant strength issue.